SinTan1729/ReVancedBuilder/README.md

 # Revanced Builder
-This repo will allow one to build [ReVanced](https://github.com/revanced/) apps automatically and send notifications and possibly share the builds with friends.
+This repo will allow one to build [ReVanced](https://github.com/revanced/) apps automatically, send notifications (and possibly share the builds with friends).
 It uses [Gotify](https://gotify.net), [ntfy.sh](https://ntfy.sh) or [telegram.sh](https://github.com/fabianonline/telegram.sh) to send messages.
 Make sure that `Java >=17` is installed and selected as default.

 ## Installation
 Recommended way is to use [`pipx`](https://github.com/pypa/pipx) to install the program.